 The Hibernia oilfield, encompassing the Hibernia and Ben Nevis Avalon reservoirs, is approximately 315 kilometres southeast of St. John's and was the first field to be developed in the Jeanne d'Arc Basin.
 Operated by Hibernia Management and Development Company Ltd., the production system is a fixed Gravity Based Structure (GBS) that sits on the ocean floor and has gross production capacity of 230 mbbls/d (46 mbbls/d, net to Suncor) of crude oil, and an oil storage capacity of 1,300 mbbls.
-Actual production levels are lower, reflecting current reservoir capability, including natural declines, gas and water injection and production limits, and asset and facility reliability.
+Actual production levels are lower due to natural reservoir declines.
 Hibernia commenced production in November 1997.
-As at December 31, 2021, there were 74 wells: 41 oil production wells, 27 water injection wells, five gas injection wells and one water-alternating-gas injection well.
+As at December 31, 2022, there were 74 wells: 41 oil production wells, 27 water injection wells, five gas injection wells and one water-alternating-gas injection well.

-In 2010, final agreements were signed between the Hibernia coventurers and the Government of Newfoundland and Labrador that established the fiscal, equity and operational principles for the development of the Hibernia Southern Extension Unit (HSEU).
-At the end of 2021, there were eight oil production wells and nine water injection wells in the HSEU.
+In 2010, final agreements were signed between the Hibernia co-venturers and the Government of Newfoundland and Labrador that established the fiscal, equity and operational principles for the development of the Hibernia Southern Extension Unit (HSEU).
+At the end of 2022, there were eight oil production wells and nine water injection wells in the HSEU.
 The production wells were drilled from the GBS platform and are included in the Hibernia well count above.
 All nine of the water injection wells were drilled using a mobile offshore drill rig.
 Water for injection purposes is supplied from the GBS platform via a subsea flowline.

-In 2021, Suncor's share of Hibernia production averaged 19.8 mbbls/d of crude oil (2020 - 23.2 mbbls/d).
+In 2022, Suncor's share of Hibernia production averaged 15.1 mbbls/d of crude oil (2021 - 19.8 mbbls/d).